From Soil Health to Water Conservation: Sustainable Land Management Tips for Every Gardener

 • Habitat for pollinators such as bees, butterflies, and birds

-Great options for Bay Area gardens include California fuchsia, ceanothus, yarrow, toyon, and manzanita.
+Great options for Santa Cruz County gardens include California fuchsia, ceanothus, yarrow, toyon, and manzanita.
+Planting a mix that blooms across seasons keeps nectar and pollen available for native bees and other pollinators year-round.

 Organic Pest Management